My Approach

 I approach my practice from a trauma-informed, anti-oppressive, size-inclusive, anti-racist, LGBT2SQ-positive, and non-judgmental perspective.
 I strive to make my work client-centred, integrative, and unique to each individual.

 I approach my practice from a psychodynamic, integrative perspective, using an anti-oppressive and trauma-informed lens.
 My practice is client-centred, and therefore specific to each individual and their circumstance.
-I aim to support you with exploring experience, identity, and emotional tolerance.
+I aim to support you with exploring experience, identity, self-esteem, and vulnerability, to break free from toxic patterns with food & body. .

 I have been professionally trained in both Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT).
 Through CBT and DBT we can attempt to learn or re-learn more adaptive and constructive ways of living.

-I am also trained in Internal Family Systems (IFS) Therapy, and structural dissociation parts work.
+I am also trained in experiential modalities, such as Internal Family Systems (IFS) Therapy, and structural dissociation parts work.
 These approaches are useful in self-exploration, identity confusion, inner-child work, and understanding our internal “parts”.
 Most importantly, these approaches foster healing, confidence, mindfulness, and self-worth.